santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Fury of Sticks

 As long you are wielding your *Living Weapon*, your martial arts dice becomes the weapon's damage dice.
+You can also make unnarmed strikes wih your *Living Weapon*.